Britannia Pub

 Restaurant in Santa Monica, California, U.S.

-Britannia Pub is a British-themed bar and restaurant in Santa Monica, California, United States.
-The pub has served British cuisine such as bangers and mash, fish and chips, sausage rolls, and shepherd's pie.
-Britannia is known for screening sports events, especially Philadelphia Eagles and Pennsylvania State University games.
-It has also hosted viewing parties for television shows and events related to the British royal family, including the funeral of Diana, Princess of Wales and the coronation of Charles III and Camilla.
-The bar has hosted various other events such as fundraisers, karaoke, lectures, and musical performances.
+Britannia Pub was a British-themed bar and restaurant in Santa Monica, California, United States.
+The pub served British cuisine such as bangers and mash, fish and chips, sausage rolls, and shepherd's pie.
+Britannia was known for screening sports events, especially Philadelphia Eagles and Pennsylvania State University games.
+It also hosted viewing parties for television shows and events related to the British royal family, including the funeral of Diana, Princess of Wales and the coronation of Charles III and Camilla.
+The bar hosted various other events such as fundraisers, karaoke, lectures, and musical performances.

 Description

-Described as a local hangout, the British-themed pub Britannia Pub (nicknamed "The Brit") operates in Santa Monica, California.
+Described as a local hangout, the British-themed pub Britannia Pub (nicknamed "The Brit") operated in Santa Monica, California.
 In Hometown Santa Monica (2007), Jenn Garbee, Nancy Gottesman, and Colleen Dunn Bates wrote: "By day, Britannia is a friendly English pub where regulars saddle up to the bar [...] and tourists settle at a table outside for a traditional English lunch.
 By nightfall, it morphs into half karaoke club, half traditional pub – an odd combo that works well for the youngest imbibers."
 According to Fodor's, the bar hosted karaoke on Thursdays and Saturdays in 2012.

-The Infatuation says to "expect rowdy crowds, pub foods, and lots of boxing on TV".
-Britannia has served bangers and mash, fish and chips, sausage rolls, shepherd's pie, and ale.
-The pub has also offered pretzels made by Los Angeles-based Shappy Pretzel Co.
-For breakfast, Britannia has served Irish bacon and egg sandwiches.
-Drink options include beer, cocktails such as mimosas, and a "snakebite", which is half cider and half Guinness.
+The Infatuation said to "expect rowdy crowds, pub foods, and lots of boxing on TV".
+Britannia served bangers and mash, fish and chips, sausage rolls, shepherd's pie, and ale.
+The pub also offered pretzels made by Los Angeles-based Shappy Pretzel Co.
+For breakfast, Britannia served Irish bacon and egg sandwiches.
+Drink options included beer, cocktails such as mimosas, and a "snakebite", which was half cider and half Guinness.

 History

-Paul Cain is a co-owner of the pub, and his son has helped run the business.
+Paul Cain was a co-owner of the pub, and his son helped run the business.
 Britannia was vandalized in 2016.
 Outdoor dining was made available during the COVID-19 pandemic.
 Britannia was featured on the television series Food Fetish in 2021.
-Britannia sponsors Matador FC of the Los Angeles Premier League.
+Britannia sponsored Matador FC of the Los Angeles Premier League.
 In 2024, the business partnered with the pop-up SportsFest, allowing guests to order food from the restaurant via an app.

+In April 2026, the business announced plans to close permanently in July because of a lease expiration.